 An immersive horror experience where the asylum itself becomes your worst enemy.

-Project Asylum is a first-person psychological horror game where the building becomes your enemy.
+Project Asylum is a first-person psychological horror game where the asylum itself is an active antagonist.
 Explore the dynamically changing hallways of this abandoned mental institution, uncover secrets with only a UV flashlight, and escape the nightmare alive.

 In Project Asylum, you play as an employee sent to verify the demolition of an abandoned mental institution.
 But things quickly spiral into chaos as the building itself shifts, traps, and terrifies you.
 Equipped with only a UV flashlight, players must navigate eerie hallways, solve environmental puzzles, and uncover the institution's dark secrets while avoiding unseen dangers lurking in the shadows.

 As a gameplay programmer for Project Asylum, I was responsible for implementing key systems that enhanced immersion and gameplay.
-Here's a breakdown of my specific contributions:
+Besides all the smaller ones, here's a breakdown of my biggest contributions:

 This project sharpened my skills in Blueprint scripting, event-driven design, and integrating gameplay mechanics with immersive sound design.
 It also provided valuable experience collaborating with level designers and artists to deliver a cohesive horror experience.